PSU-Research-Computing/psurc-docs/getting-started.rst

 This creates a pair of keys (public ``id_rsa.pub`` and private ``id_rsa``).

-Should I set a Passphrase for my Priavte Key?
+Should I set a Passphrase for my Private Key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Yes!**